Fusion

 A safe, virtually inexhaustible source of energy for the future

-Human life is based on solar radiation.
-Its energy comes from the fusion of hydrogen into helium, a process that has been going on for 4.6 billion years.
-During fusion, two light atomic nuclei fuse to form a heavier nucleus, releasing enormous amounts of energy.
-This inexhaustible, climate-neutral energy source – available 24/7 – should be harnessed on Earth in the future.
-Research institutions, industrial companies and start-ups around the world are working round-the-clock on concepts and technology modules for nuclear fusion power plants.
+Life on Earth is based on solar radiation.
+Its energy is fed by the fusion of hydrogen into helium, a process that has been going on for billions of years.
+During fusion, light atomic nuclei merge to form a heavier nucleus, releasing enormous amounts of energy.
+This inexhaustible, climate-neutral, and base-load-capable energy source is also set to become usable on Earth in the future.
+Research institutions, industrial companies, and start-ups around the world are working intensively on concepts and technological building blocks for nuclear fusion power plants.

 The Fraunhofer ILT offers a comprehensive infrastructure to realize your ideas